jobbrIO/docs/use/restApi.md

 #### Add a new Job

-Besides the RepositoryBuilder in C#, there's also a posibility to create jobs by the Rest Api.
+Besides the RepositoryBuilder in C#, there's also a possibility to create jobs by the Rest API.

 **Parameters**
 * `uniqueName`: Unique name of the job (**Required**)